rust-lang/rfcs/text/0000-immovable-types.md

 # Drawbacks
 [drawbacks]: #drawbacks

-This adds a new builtin trait and more logic to the borrow checker.
+This adds a new builtin trait and another checker pass.
 It also requires `?Move` bounds.
 It may also break existing programs.

 # Alternatives
 [alternatives]: #alternatives